-- [35] The Panel set out why the unique circumstances of this case required Canada to consult with the other parties in the remedial stage (2017 CHRT 14 at paras.
+[34] In 2016 CHRT 16, the Panel noted that it is Indigenous Services Canada (ISC) and the federal government's responsibility to implement the Tribunal's orders and remedy the discrimination found in the case.
+ISC must also communicate its response to the other parties and the Tribunal so they can ensure the discrimination has been remedied (para.
+9).
+The Panel also indicated that while it shared the desire to implement a remedy quickly, this is a complex matter and the Panel is committed to ensuring all parties have an opportunity to fully present their positions (para.
+13).
+[35] The Panel set out why the unique circumstances of this case required Canada to consult with the other parties in the remedial stage (2017 CHRT 14 at paras.
 113-120).
 Section 53(2)(a) sets out the authority to order consultation with the Commission.
 The Panel distinguished the current case from Canada (Attorney General) v.
 Johnstone, 2013 FC 113 that found that ordering consultation with other parties was not appropriate.
 The other parties' expertise in this case is invaluable.
 Furthermore, the Crown has a trust-like relationship with Indigenous peoples which requires Canada to act honourably in its dealings with First Nations and to treat them fairly.
 This relationship also manifests as a fiduciary relationship and in the duty to consult.
 Section 1.1 of An Act to amend the Canadian Human Rights Act, S.C.
 2008, c.
 30 confirms that the CHRA does not derogate from this relationship.
 In addition, the best interests of the child are central to this case.
 The other parties in this case include professionals with specific expertise in First Nations child and family services.
 These organizations have the knowledge to make recommendations to improve the cultural appropriateness of Canada's response.
-Finally, consultation with First Nations is consistent with Canada's stated remedial approach in this case. - [36] In 2019 CHRT 7, the Panel described the remedial provisions of section 53(2)(a) of the CHRA as an injunction-like power to order that a discriminatory practice cease (paras.
-45-55). - [37] The Panel reviewed key case law interpreting the remedial scope of the CHRA with a particular focus on CN v.
+Finally, consultation with First Nations is consistent with Canada's stated remedial approach in this case.

+[36] In 2019 CHRT 7, the Panel described the remedial provisions of section 53(2)(a) of the CHRA as an injunction-like power to order that a discriminatory practice cease (paras.
+45-55).

+[37] The Panel reviewed key case law interpreting the remedial scope of the CHRA with a particular focus on CN v.
 Canada (Canadian Human Rights Commission), 1987 CanLII 109 (SCC), [1987] 1 SCR 1114, (Action Travail des femmes) and Robichaud v.
 Canada (Treasury Board), 1987 CanLII 73 (SCC), [1987] 2 SCR 84, (2021 CHRT 6 at paras.
 59-75).
 These cases indicate that the Tribunal has significant discretion in awarding remedies but that this discretion must be guided by the purpose of the legislation to prevent and remedy discrimination.
 The remedies must be effective.
-It is not to be read narrowly to limit the Tribunal's remedial tools given both general legislative interpretation principles and its quasiconstitutional status.
-Systemic remedies, such as supported under section 53(2)(a) of the CHRA by reference to section 16(1), are often required in cases of systemic discrimination.
-The main purposes of such a systemic remedy in Action Travail des femmes are countering the effects of systemic discrimination including addressing the attitudinal problem of stereotyping.
+It is not to be read narrowly to limit the Tribunal's remedial tools given both general legislative interpretation principles and its quasi-constitutional status.
+Systemic remedies, such as those supported under section 53(2)(a) of the CHRA by reference to section 16(1), are often required in cases of systemic discrimination.
+The main purpose of such a systemic remedy in Action Travail des femmes is to counter the effects of systemic discrimination including addressing the attitudinal problem of stereotyping.